 Michigan man used phony faces to steal over $100G at casinos: feds

-He ran the scheme for over a year before being arrested, officials said
+The suspect ran the scheme for more than a year before being arrested, authorities say

-The Federal Bureau of Investigation (FBI) announced Thursday that a man wore a prosthetic face mask along with other disguises to pose as an elderly gambler, stealing over $100,000 from people at various Michigan casinos.
+A scam artist used prosthetic face masks and other disguises to pose as an elderly gambler and steal more than $100,000 from people at various Michigan casinos, the FBI said Thursday.

-A federal court in Detroit released a 17-page criminal complaint and unsealed affidavit against John Christopher Colletti, 55, on Thursday, reported The Detroit News.
+Charges against the suspect, identified as John Christopher Colletti, 55, were contained in a 17-page criminal complaint and unsealed affidavit released by a federal court in Detroit, The Detroit News reported.

 The case was unsealed after Colletti was found and arrested in Kansas.
-He is currently being held in Michigan without bond.
+He was being held in Michigan without bond.

 OKLAHOMA COLD CASE CRACKED AFTER 35 YEARS THANKS TO CIGARETTE BUTTS: PROSECUTORS

-FBI Special Agent Julia MacBeth said Colletti created a scheme by purchasing people’s identities online and creating false driver's licenses since May 2019.
-Colletti stole the identities of casino clienteles who were a part of a VIP program that allows cash advances from kiosks located within the casinos, reported the local publication.
+Beginning in May 2019, Colletti developed a scheme of purchasing people’s identities online and creating false driver's licenses, FBI Special Agent Julia MacBeth said.

+Since then, Colletti stole the identities of casino customers who were a part of a VIP program that allows cash advances from kiosks located inside the casinos, The Detroit News reported.

 The kiosks are located under camera surveillance, prompting Colletti’s disguise.

-Colletti was able to steal $98,840 from patrons of the MGM Grand Detroit, from April to May 2019, while wearing a full prosthetic mask, glasses, surgical masks and hats, MacBeth reportedly detailed in the affidavit.
+The suspect was able to steal $98,840 from patrons of the MGM Grand Detroit, from April to May 2019, while wearing a full prosthetic mask, glasses, surgical masks and hats, MacBeth reportedly detailed in the affidavit.

-The suspect was caught on camera wearing a prosthetic mask, blue jacket, dark cap, blue jeans and sunglasses at the MGM Grand on May 23, 2019, where he withdrew $30,000 during 15 different transactions within a 30 minute period.
+The suspect was caught on camera wearing a prosthetic mask, blue jacket, dark cap, blue jeans and sunglasses at the MGM Grand on May 23, 2019, where he withdrew $30,000 during 15 different transactions within a 30-minute period.

 KEVIN MCCARTHY ON OPERATION LEGEND: 'IT'S A RESPONSIBILITY THAT WE BRING SAFETY BACK TO AMERICA'